 Policy Regarding the Availability of Service in Fairfax County and City

 The entire resources of the Fairfax County Public Library are available to all borrowers.
-Collections are developed for the reading abilities and special interests of children and young people, as well as adults, and Library personnel are available to provide guidance if requested.
-Parents are responsible for supervising the children's reading.
+Collections are developed for the reading abilities and special interests of children, teens and adults, and Library personnel are available to provide guidance if requested.
+Parents are responsible for supervising their children's reading.

 - A fee may be charged directly to a jurisdiction for Library service via a contract.

 - Nonresidents and transient borrowers shall be charged a fee or deposit for Library privileges according to a schedule determined by the Library Director.

 - As determined by the Director, acting in accordance with Trustee Policy, the use of the Library or its service shall be limited when excessive demands of groups or individuals impede service to the general public.